apache/incubator-datalab/USER_GUIDE.md

 -   Analytical tool URL
 -   Git UI tool (ungit)
 -   Shared bucket for all users
--   Bucket that has been provisioned for your needs
+-   Project bucket for project members

 To access analytical tool Web UI you use direct URL's (your access is established via reverse proxy, so you don't need to have Edge node tunnel up and running).